- 2021 Membership Survey

 - For the Loved Ones of Marijuana Addicts

 - Beginning Meditation: An approach to Step 11

 - A Doctor’s Opinion about Marijuana Addiction

 Who is a Marijuana Addict?

 A marijuana addict’s life is controlled by marijuana.
-He or she loses interest in all else, their dreams go up in smoke.
+They lose interest in all else, their dreams go up in smoke.
 Marijuana addiction is a progressive illness often leading to addiction to other drugs, including alcohol.
 The lives, things and desires of marijuana addicts center around marijuana—scoring it, dealing it and finding ways to stay high.

 Addiction is a progressive, long-term continuing problem.
 When an addict tries to stop using and fails because life without the drug is just too hard, that is addiction.
-Once an addict is convinced he or she cannot live without marijuana, the dependency becomes an obsession.
-When the addict uses even though he or she promised themselves they wouldn’t, this is compulsion.
+Once an addict is convinced they cannot live without marijuana, the dependency becomes an obsession.
+When the addict uses even though they promised themselves they wouldn’t, this is compulsion.